thanos-io/thanos/docs/proposals-done/202106-proposals-process.md

 More extensive architectural, process, or feature decisions are hard to explain, understand and discuss.
 It takes a lot of time to describe the idea, to motivate interested parties to review it, give feedback and approve.
 That's why it is essential to streamline the proposal process.

-Given that as open source community we work in highly distributed teams and work with multiple communities, we need to allow asynchronous discussions.
+Given that as open-source community we work in highly distributed teams and work with multiple communities, we need to allow asynchronous discussions.
 This means it's essential to structure the talks into shared documents.
-Persisting in those decisions, once approved or rejected, is equally important, allowing us to understand previous motivations.
+Persisting those decisions, once approved or rejected, is equally important, allowing us to understand previous motivations.

 There is a common saying [`"I've just been around long enough to know where the bodies are buried"`](https://twitter.com/AlexJonesax/status/1400103567822835714).
 We want to ensure the team related knowledge is accessible to everyone, every day, no matter if the team member is new or part of the team for ten years.